Indian Chinese cuisine

-Chinese Indian food is generally characterised by its ingredients: Indian vegetables and spices are used, along with a heavy amount of pungent Chinese sauces, thickening agents, and oil.
-Stir-fried in a wok, Sino-Indian food takes Chinese culinary styles and adds spices and flavours familiar to the Indian palate.
-This idea of flavourful, saucy Chinese food cooked with Indian spices and vegetables has become integral to the mainstream culinary scenes of India, Pakistan, Bangladesh, and Afghanistan, and its diffusion to nations like America, Britain, Canada, and the Caribbean has shaped and altered the global view of Chinese, Indian, and Asian cuisines.
+Chinese Indian food is differentiated from traditional Indian cuisines by its distinct blend of Chinese and Indian influences: Indian vegetables and spices are used, along with much Chinese sauces, thickening agents, and oil.
+Stir-fried in a wok, Sino-Indian food adds Indian sensibilities regarding spices and tastes when adapting Chinese culinary styles to the Indian palate.
+The cuisine has become integral to the mainstream culinary scenes of India, Pakistan, Bangladesh, and Afghanistan, and its diffusion to nations like the United States, the United Kingdom, Australia, Canada, and the Caribbean such as Jamaica and Martinique, have shaped and altered the global view of Chinese, Indian, and Asian cuisines like in most Southeast Asian countries of Indonesia and Thailand.